THE CASE FOR PROTECTING AND ENHANCING FRESHWATER INFRASTRUCTURE.

 Along the way, people access rivers and streams as a means of transportation, hydroelectric energy, recreation and more.
 We rely heavily on rivers and streams as a water source.
 That’s why keeping them healthy is so important through watershed protection and restoration.

 An added benefit of protection and restoration is that it contributes to sustainability.
 Rivers and streams provide spaces for water to flow in the event of severe weather like a flood.
-Communities that have well-maintained channels that have connection to its floodplain have built resiliency into their infrastructure systems so they’re more prepared when faced with extreme weather events.
+Communities that have well-maintained channels that have connections to its floodplain have built resiliency into their infrastructure systems so they’re more prepared when faced with extreme weather events.

 We work closely with our clients on restoration projects that result in an improved habitat for people, animals and fish populations not only at a project site, but further downstream as well.
 When the protection and enhancement of water quality is considered as part of a watershed approach or a community’s larger infrastructure planning, the benefits are numerous.